Vonage/vonage-kotlin-code-snippets/README.md

    2. To work with a different / specific version of the SDK or any dependencies, edit the `build.gradle.kts` file.
 4. Copy `.env-example` to `.env` and edit the values.
 The [EnvironmentVariables.kt](src/main/kotlin/com/vonage/quickstart/kt/EnvironmentVariables.kt) file is where they're loaded.
 5. Use your IDE to run the examples you are interested in.
-You will need to point the run configuration to use the `.env` file as an environment variable.

 ## Searchable Examples
 See [SNIPPETS.md](SNIPPETS.md) for an aggregated list of all the code in this repository.
 You can then